Eccentrichealerbuilds/MONAD-POKER/README.md

 - If that tab closes, another takes over—no downtime.

 ## Your wallet, made simple
-- Log in with Privy (email or wallet).
+- Log in with Privy (email).
 If you don’t have a wallet, one is created for you.
 - The wallet lives in your browser—your keys stay with you.
 - Monad Games ID helps your identity and wallet work across other Monad games that support it.
 - You approve any on‑chain action with a familiar pop‑up.